Andy Griffith: Don Knotts

 Griffith's friendship with Don Knotts began in 1955 when they co-starred in the Broadway play No Time for Sergeants.
 Several years later, Knotts had a regular role on The Andy Griffith Show for five seasons.
 Knotts left the series in 1965, but periodically returned for guest appearances.
 He appeared in the pilot for Griffith's subsequent short-lived series, The New Andy Griffith Show, and he had a recurring role on Matlock, from 1988 to 1992.
 In a January 2000 interview, Griffith said of Knotts, "The five years we worked together were the best five years of my life."

-They kept in touch until Knotts' death in early 2006.
-Griffith traveled from his Manteo, North Carolina, home to Los Angeles to visit the terminally ill Knotts at Cedars-Sinai just before Knotts died of lung cancer.
+They kept in touch until Knotts's death in early 2006.
+Griffith traveled from his Manteo, North Carolina home to Los Angeles to visit the terminally ill Knotts at Cedars-Sinai just before Knotts died of lung cancer.

 Ron Howard

-Griffith's friendship with child actor Ron Howard began in 1960 when they guest-starred in the episode of Make Room For Daddy that led to the formation of The Andy Griffith Show the same year.
+Griffith's friendship with child actor Ron Howard began in 1960 when they guest-starred in the episode of Make Room for Daddy that led to the formation of The Andy Griffith Show the same year.
 For eight seasons, they starred together in most of the show's episodes, portraying father and son.

 They guest-starred together in the show's spin-off series Mayberry R.F.D.
 They appeared in an episode during which Griffith's character married his long-time girlfriend, Helen Crump, and in the Gomer Pyle U.S.M.C. episode "Opie Joins the Marines", in which Howard's character, Opie, runs away from home and attempts to enlist in the US Marines.
 They co-starred in the TV special Return to Mayberry (1986), in which the now-adult Opie is about to become a father.
 They later appeared together in CBS reunion specials in 1993 and 2003.
-Griffith also made a comedy cameo on the Saturday Night Live program of October 9, 1982, hosted by Howard, who was, by then, in the early years of his directing career.
+Griffith also made a comedy cameo on the Saturday Night Live episode of October 9, 1982, hosted by Howard, who was, by then, in the early years of his directing career.

 In October 2008, Griffith and Howard briefly reprised their Mayberry roles in an online video Ron Howard's Call to Action.
 It was posted to comedy video website Funny or Die.
 The video encouraged people to vote and endorsed Democratic candidates Barack Obama and Joe Biden.